vidigami/backbone-http/README.md

 ![logo](https://github.com/vidigami/backbone-http/raw/master/media/logo.png)

-BackboneHTTP provides an HTTP interface that can be used in the browser or from Node.js by using [Superagent](http://visionmedia.github.io/superagent/).
+BackboneHTTP provides an HTTP interface that can be used in the browser or from Node.js.

 This allows for a iteration of remote collections from the browser using BackboneORM's unified query syntax and iteration methods.